 - When shopping take time outs in the fresh air to rebalance; the energy of shopping malls, public transport, commuter belt traffic, and city centres can be chaotic.
 Bring your favourite book with you or a journal and take fifteen minutes to lose yourself in a quiet corner of a coffee shop.
 If you are driving try listening to audio books or gentle music; a fabulous audio book is “the Alchemist” if you are seeking a recommendation.

-- Take total time outs; for me I find that getting out into nature alone for a walk with the dog is what completely re-grounds me.
-I make this a priority.
-If I have to take a breather from everyone else’s energy I will do so even if they are pushing me to do more of x, y, and z. enough is enough!
+- Take total time outs; for me I find that getting out into nature alone for a walk with the dog is what completely re-grounds me; I make this a priority.
+If I have to take a breather from everyone else’s energy I will do so.

 - Emotional Freedom Technique also known as EFT can be very helpful to relieve stress for people.
 See here for an example: http://www.youtube.com/watch?v=Tj_qSyfP2lQ and http://www.youtube.com/watch?v=W6uYUHpmpHU.
 There are many clips of EFT on YouTube; keep your search specific and see what comes up for you in the search tool.